Yale-EEB354/finalproject/README.md

 Next, I searched for a GroEL chaperonin on NCBI.
 I selected WP_000729117.1 for my query ID and BLASTed it (BLASTP) under the same filters as Lon protease: pdb, prokaryotes.

 I also added "filters".
-My filters were the genu and species names of all bacteria whose sequences I used in my Lon protease analysis.
+My filters were the genus and species names of all bacteria whose sequences I used in my Lon protease analysis.
 My results yielded sequences for E. coli, Mycobacterium tuberculosis, and Thermus thermophilus.

 I selected

+diversification rate- "how short are the branches?"-- NEED to ADD OUTGROUP to ROOT each of these different tress so that the time comparison is the same.

 ## Results